prof-rossetti/gwu-badm-2301-201509/README.md

  * To improve communication and presentation skills.
  * To improve the ability to work in teams.
  * To acquire and maintain a relevant understanding of contemporary industry practices and challenges.
+ * To leverage technology as an outlet for creativity.

 > ... so all members of the learning community may succeed in their professional pursuits.